archeofoss/archeofoss/2025/call-for-panels.md

 We are welcoming original proposals from both community members and external scholars or professionals willing to discuss research questions and experience and stimulate further discussion of specific topics.

 As well-known, the ArcheoFOSS conference is traditionally focused on the dissemination of archaeological projects following the Open Science paradigm: Free Libre and Open Source methodology both for investigation and dissemination.
-Topics include only Free Libre and Open Source Software and Hardware in Archeology.
+Topics include only Free Libre and Open Source Software and Hardware in Archaeology.
-Panellists, therefore, should clearly state how their proposal meets one or more of the following topics:
+Panelists, therefore, should clearly state how their proposal meets one or more of the following topics:

-- Use and reuse of open software in archaeology.
+- Use and reuse of open software in Archaeology.
-- Bioarcheology.
+- Bioarchaeology.
 - Software and hardware applied to biological remains.
-- Gamification in Archeology.
+- Gamification in Archaeology.
-- Ethics, sustainability and regulatins.
+- Ethics, sustainability and regulations.
-- Reflections on communication in archaeology: theory, methods and case studies.
+- Reflections on communication in Archaeology: theory, methods and case studies.
-- AI applications in archaeology.
 - Free Libre and Open Source Big Data.
-- Public archaeology: theory and methods.
+- Public Archaeology: theory and methods.
 - AI applications in Archaeology.

-A **typical panel session** starts with a **brief introduction** by the panel chair, followed by the presentations of **three or four panellists**.
+A **typical panel session** starts with a **brief introduction** by the panel chair, followed by the presentations of **three or four panelists**.
 Panels with at least 3 interventions should be considered prioritized.

 Proposals for panels can be submitted by one or two researchers.
 Each complete proposal must include: